 The present United Nations has been a step in the right direction and has accomplished much, but it is only a confederation.
 The

 A companion to democratic global world order is global economic democracy, global economic equity, global economic freedom.
 Without global economic democracy we will not achieve or maintain global political democracy.
 Global political democracy is not enough to insure basic freedom.
 Indeed genuine global political democracy would be difficult without global economic democracy.
 If only a few control the means of production, the media, the banks, those few will also control politics.
-In global democracy the people need to be able to make the crucial policy decisions now made by the few concerning global warming, bioengineered seed, and allocation of resources.
+In global democracy the people need to be able to make the crucial policy decisions now made by the few concerning global climate change, bioengineered seed, and allocation of resources.

 Global economic democracy could take many forms.
 At the very least it would mean that each human person would have the minimum essentials to be human.
 Eventually it would mean widespread local ownership of the factories and farms.
 I think the principle of subsidiarity needs to be followed in the economic as well as the political sphere.
 This would result I believe in much more local community ownership of the means of production rather than large, overly centralized conglomerates.
 Economies of scale would dictate regional, national, and international economic entities following the principle of subsidiarity.
 We don't go to a higher level of government unless that higher level is necessary.
 We should not go to higher economic unit unless a larger unit is appropriate.
 For the sake of discussion, let's say that food production be local, energy regional, health care national, the oceans, seas, and natural resources of the earth be owned globally in common.